microsoft/pxt-adafruit/docs/projects/rock-paper-scissors.md

     }
 })
 ```
-In this project, you will build a Rock Paper Scissors game with the BBC micro:bit.
+In this project, you will build a Rock Paper Scissors game with the @boardname@.
 You can play the game with a friend who has it on a micro:bit.
 You can also play it with friends who are just using their hands.